Crispy Dehydrated Kale Chips Recipe

 In this world of "fake fruit snacks" and sugar-laden treats, I am always looking for healthy snack recipes to feed my family (and myself).
 These no-bake cookies, Homemade Protein Bars, and Homemade Gummy Snacks are favorites around here, but sometimes I want something that isn't a sweet treat.

-This kale chips recipe fits the bill plus it's a great way to use up extra leafy greens from your garden.
+These kale chips fit the bill plus it's they're a great way to use up extra leafy greens from your garden.

 We have even taken to eating these as a side dish when I need a veggie dish on the fly :-)!)

 - They taste great.
 Really.
 Just ask my kids and everyone else whom I've shared them with